Avengers (comics): 1950s Avengers

-A short-lived team of superheroes in the 1950s called themselves the Avengers.
-It consisted of Marvel Boy, Venus, the 3-D Man, Gorilla-Man, M-11, Jimmy Woo, Namora, and Jann of the Jungle, and existed in an alternate timeline that was erased by the time-manipulating Immortus.
-Agents of Atlas, a version of the group without 3-D Man and Jann, existed in mainstream continuity and eventually reformed in the present day.
+In 1978, Roy Thomas and Don Glut retroactively created a team of 1950s comic book characters also called the Avengers, uniting the 1950s characters Marvel Boy, Venus, the 3-D Man, Gorilla-Man, M-11, Jimmy Woo, Namora, and Jann of the Jungle.
+Each had been published in the 1950s by Marvel's predecessor brand, Atlas Comics, but did not meet in their original publications.
+It was later decided that these 1978 versions of the characters exist in an alternate timeline that was erased by the time-manipulating Immortus.
+The Agents of Atlas, a version of the group without 3-D Man or Jann, exist in mainstream continuity and eventually reformed in the present day.

-Age of Apocalypse

-A humanized version of the Avengers banded together during the Age of Apocalypse and were known as the Human High Council.

 Avengers 1959

 The New Avengers vol. 2, #10 revealed another 1950s Avengers team, formed by Nick Fury to hunt the last remnants of Nazi Germany and consisted of Fury himself, Dominic Fortune, Dum Dum Dugan, Namora, Silver Sable, Sabretooth, Kraven the Hunter, and Ulysses Bloodstone.
 A follow-up miniseries penned by Howard Chaykin showed this group assisted by Blonde Phantom, Eric Koenig and a brand new character British wizard and spy, Powell McTeague.
-That time they fought against a cult based on the Nazi party which employed several agents, including Baron Blood and Brain Drain.

-Avengers (1,000,000 B.C. version)

-In the one-shot issue that ties in with "Marvel Legacy", there was a version of the Avengers that existed back circa 1,000,000 B.C.
-The line-up consists of Agamotto, Odin, Lady Phoenix and Stone Age versions of Black Panther, Ghost Rider, Iron Fist, and Star Brand.
-This group first came together to defeat an out-of-control Celestial called the Fallen where they defeated it and sealed it underground somewhere in South Africa.

-Avengers (1000 A.D. version)

-During the 11th century, it is revealed that Thor had formed that time period's version of the Avengers with Boldof the Black, the Black Panther Nehanda, Chief Hellhawk, the Atlantean Gale who wielded the Iron Fist, and a Sasquatch Sorcerer Supreme named Murkfoot.

-Avengers Forever

-One of the timelines seen in Avengers Forever is an alternate future where Martians have ravaged Earth and killed most of its heroes.
-An older version of Black Panther leads a team of Avengers consisting of Killraven, Living Lightning, Jocasta, a new Crimson Dynamo, and Thundra.

 Avengers Next

-In the alternate future timeline known as MC2, the Avengers disbanded, and Avengers Mansion was a museum.
+In the alternate future timeline known as MC2, the Avengers disbanded, with Avengers Mansion becoming a museum.
 An emergency forced Edwin Jarvis to sound an alert, and a new generation of heroes formed a new team of Avengers.
 Most of the new Avengers were children of established Marvel superheroes.

-House of M: Avengers

-In an alternate reality which was created by the Scarlet Witch, the Avengers were a street gang of superpowered humans formed by Luke Cage in Hell's Kitchen, a human ghetto in the mutant-ruled reality.
-Although they were initially criminals, the disenfranchised human residents came to view the Avengers as their protectors and would often go to Cage when the mutant authorities refused to help them.